View John Wanas's Obituary on scrantontimes.com and share memories

 The Mass and viewing will be held at Holy Cross Parish at St. Patrick's Church, Olyphant, by Monsignor Michael J. Delaney.

 Both will be by invitation only.
-Due to COVD-19 restrictions, masks are required and social distancing will be observed.
+Due to COVID-19 restrictions, masks are required and social distancing will be observed.

 For directions or to leave a condolence, visit www.hudak-osheafuneralhome.com.